-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of InterRent Real Estate Investment Trust and its subsidiaries as at December 31, 2015 and December 31, 2014 and its financial performance and its cash flows for the years ended December 31, 2015 and December 31, 2014, in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of InterRent Real Estate Investment Trust as at December 31, 2016 and December 31, 2015, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.

-Collins Barrow Toronto LLP
+Colline Barrow Toronto LLP

-Licensed Public Accountants Chartered Accountants March 9, 2016 Toronto, Ontario
+Chartered Professional Accountants Licensed Public Accountants February 21, 2017 Toronto, Ontario

-This office is independently owned and operated by Collins Barrow Toronto LLP The Collins Barrow trademarks are used under License.
+This office is independently owned and operated by Collins Barrow Toronto LLP.
+The Collins Barrow trademarks are used under license.